PomonaCS/Readmes/4) Compressed Table/compressedtable.md

 creates serious problems for storing and transmitting these images.
 However most images tend to have many contiguous groups of pixels, each of which are the same color.
 We can take advantage of this by trying to encode information about the entire block in a relatively efficient manner.

+We have provided you with a lot of code here, but you will find that much of the code you must write is quite tricky.
+This project will require you to be very careful in developing the code for the methods.
+Look carefully at the provided code and design your methods very carefully.
+In particular, be sure to test your code carefully as it is developed as you will likely make several logical errors if you are not extremely careful.
+This is your most complex program yet.
+You should start early on this assignment and make a very complete design for your program before you ever sit down at the computer to program.